 Find out more about Sydney’s Past

 The Maritime Museum has a great kids play area for under 5-year-olds and also a bunch of regular activities.
 The biggest attraction there, however, are the various vessels that can be visited from the Endeavour a replica of Captain Cooks ship that first sailed to Australia.
 There is also a submarine, a destroyer, a navy patrol boat and several smaller boats.
 The catch with visiting these ships is that kids must be over 90cm tall.
-The average 3 year probably fits this but of course, all kids are different.
+The average three-year-old probably fits this, but of course, all kids are different.
 Older kids and mums and dads will love this too.
-Scoupon often has big discounts on this museum so check before you go.
+Scoupon often has significant discounts on this museum so check before you go.

 Older kids: Learn about the cities gangsters